palkan/gem-check/src/pages/en.md

 - [ ] Make configuration flexible

-Provide different ways to configure your library: _manually_ thru the code, from YAML files or environmental variables.
+Provide different ways to configure your library: _manually_ through the code, from YAML files, or from environmental variables.
 See, for example, [`aws-sdk`](https://github.com/aws/aws-sdk-ruby#configuration).

 Integration libraries **must** support [_twelve-factor-able_](https://12factor.net) configuration.
 You can use [anyway_config] to accomplish this.

-Use sensible defaults for configuration (e.g. for Redis connection it's good to use `localhost:6379` by default) and environment variables names (e.g. `REDIS_URL` for Redis like [Sidekiq](https://github.com/mperham/sidekiq/blob/v5.0.0/lib/sidekiq/redis_connection.rb#L100-L102) does).
+Use sensible defaults for configuration (e.g., for Redis connection it's good to use `localhost:6379` by default) and environment variables names (e.g., `REDIS_URL` for Redis, like [Sidekiq](https://github.com/mperham/sidekiq/blob/v5.0.0/lib/sidekiq/redis_connection.rb#L100-L102) does).

 - [ ] Manage runtime dependencies carefully

-More dependencies – more points of failures, harder upgrades.
+More dependencies–more chances for failure, harder upgrades.

 You don't need the whole `rails` if you're only using `active_model`.
 You don't need the whole `active_support` if you only need a couple of patches (consider using ad-hoc refinements instead).

-Do not add as a dependency library which is only used in some use-cases (e.g. Rails do not add `redis` as a default dependency, only tells you that you maybe want to add it yourself).
+Do not add library that is only used in some use cases as a dependency (e.g., Rails does not add `redis` as a default dependency, it only suggests that you may add it yourself).

-Monitor your dependencies for CVE (see [bundler-audit](https://github.com/rubysec/bundler-audit)) or let [DependencyCI](https://dependencyci.com) to do all the work for you.
+Monitor your dependencies for CVE (see [bundler-audit](https://github.com/rubysec/bundler-audit)) or let [DependencyCI](https://dependencyci.com) do all the work for you.

-- [ ] Provide interoperability (if it's possible)
+- [ ] Provide interoperability (if it is possible)

-There is more than one major [Ruby implementation](https://en.wikipedia.org/wiki/Ruby_(programming_language)#Alternate_implementations) and at least three popular: MRI, [JRuby](http://jruby.org) and [Rubinius](https://rubinius.com) (and [TruffleRuby](https://github.com/graalvm/truffleruby) is coming).
-The fact that MRI is much more popular than others doesn't mean you should ditch others' users.
+There is more than one major [Ruby implementation](https://en.wikipedia.org/wiki/Ruby_(programming_language)#Alternate_implementations), and at least three popular: MRI, [JRuby](http://jruby.org) and [Rubinius](https://rubinius.com) (and [TruffleRuby](https://github.com/graalvm/truffleruby) is coming).
+The fact that MRI is much more popular than others does not mean you should ditch the rest.

 [Concurrent Ruby](https://github.com/ruby-concurrency/concurrent-ruby) is an excellent example of interoperability.

-You should at least provide the information whether other platforms are supported or not (just add them to your CI and check – that's easy!).
+You should at least provide the information whether other platforms are supported or not (just add them to your CI and check–that's easy!).

 ## Documents